A3AJAGBE/person_api/README.md

 ## More on documentation

-Check out a live interactive documentation [here](https://personapi.up.railway.app/docs).
-It will allow interact/test the API with ease.
+Check out a live interactive documentation [here](https://personapi.up.railway.app/api/livedocumentation).
+It will allow you interact/test the API with ease.

-## Demo

-This is a demo on how to go about interacting with the API.
+- Go to the page
+- Click on the dropdown button on the right side corner of each requests (POST, GET, PUT, DELETE)
+- Click on "Try it now" button, it's on the right side corner as well
+- Fill the request body (if any)
+- click on "Execute"

 ## Deployment